simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-01-08
+<br />**Date image released:**  2024-01-09
+<br />**This image is owned by:**
+Ritesh Biswas

-<br />**Title of the image:**  The Phases of Venus
+<br />**Title of the image:**  Thor's Helmet
-<br />**Description for the image:**  Venus goes through phases.
-Just like our Moon, Venus can appear as a full circular disk, a thin crescent, or anything in between.
-Venus, frequently the brightest object in the post-sunset or pre-sunrise sky, appears so small, however, that it usually requires binoculars or a small telescope to clearly see its current phase.
-The featured time-lapse sequence was taken over the course of six months in 2015 from Surgères, Charente-Maritime, France, and shows not only how Venus changes phase, but changes angular size as well.
-When Venus is on the far side of the Sun from the Earth, it appears angularly smallest and nearest to full phase, while when Venus and Earth are on the same side of the Sun, Venus appears larger, but as a crescent.
-This month Venus rises before dawn in waxing gibbous phases.
-Free APOD Lecture: January 9, 2024 to the Amateur Astronomers of Association of New York
+<br />**Description for the image:**  Thor not only has his own day (Thursday), but a helmet in the heavens.
+Popularly called Thor's Helmet, NGC 2359 is a hat-shaped cosmic cloud with wing-like appendages.
+Heroically sized even for a Norse god, Thor's Helmet is about 30 light-years across.
+In fact, the cosmic head-covering is more like an interstellar bubble, blown with a fast wind from the bright, massive star near the bubble's center.
+Known as a Wolf-Rayet star, the central star is an extremely hot giant thought to be in a brief, pre-supernova stage of evolution.
+NGC 2359 is located about 15,000 light-years away toward the constellation of the Great Overdog.
+This remarkably sharp image is a mixed cocktail of data from  narrowband filters, capturing not only natural looking stars but details of the nebula's filamentary structures.
+The star in the center of Thor's Helmet is expected to explode in a spectacular supernova sometime within the next few thousand years.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/VenusPhases_Gonzales_1280.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/ThorsHelmet_Biswas_1436.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).